tomliptrot/simpute/README.md

 ```

 ## Example 2: removing excess missing rows and columns
- In some cases there is too much missing data and it might be a beeter idea to completly remove either a row or column.
+In some cases there is too much missing data and it might be a beter idea to completly remove either a row or column.
 In these cases we can use the functions `remove_high_missing_row` or `remove_high_missing_col`.
+The argument `prop` determines what proportion of data must be missing for the row/column to be removed.

 ``` r